US Retail Sales Rise for 3rd Month But Slowdown Expected

-Americans spent more at retail stores and restaurants in July for a straight straight month, but growing evidence suggests that sales are now slowing with the expiration of government rescue aid that had previously put more money in people's pockets.
+Americans increased their spending at retail stores and restaurants in July for a third straight month, but some evidence suggests that sales are weakening with the expiration of government rescue aid that had previously put more money in people's pockets.

-Friday's reportfrom the Commerce Department showed that retail purchases rose by a seasonally adjusted 1.2% last month, with solid gains at appliance and clothing stores helping drive up sales.
-The gains of the past three months have restored retail purchases to their levels before they plunged in March and April when the pandemic shuttered businesses and paralyzed the economy.
+Friday's reportfrom the Commerce Department showed that retail purchases rose by a seasonally adjusted 1.2% last month.
+The gains of the past three months have now restored retail purchases to their levels before they plunged in March and April when the pandemic shuttered businesses and paralyzed the economy.

-Still, with Americans’ overall income now likely shrinking, economists expect a drop in spending and potentially weaker growth.
-The July figures might have offered a preview: Though spending rose, the gain was much less than in May (18.3%) and June (8.4%), when shoppers flocked to newly reopened businesses.
-In July, though, the viral outbreak re-surged in much of the nation, forcing some businesses to shut down again and likely discouraging many shoppers.
+Yet with Americans’ overall income now likely shrinking, economists expect spending to slow further.
+July's sales increase was much smaller than May's 18.3% gain and June's 8.4% increase, when shoppers flocked to newly reopened businesses.
+In July, the viral outbreak re-surged in much of the nation, forcing some businesses to shut down again.

 The problem now is that roughly 28 million laid-off workers are no longer receiving a $600-a-week federal unemployment check that they had received in addition to their state benefit but that lapsed last month.
 In addition, a $1,200 stimulus check that was sent to many Americans in April and May likely won't be repeated.
 Negotiations in Congress on a new economic relief package have collapsed in rancor and show no sign of restarting anytime soon.